 The warrants we have issued and outstanding do not confer any rights of common stock ownership on their holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire shares of common stock at a fixed price for a limited period of time.
-Specifically, holders of Series A Warrants may exercise their right to acquire the common stock and pay an exercise price of \$32.50 per share prior to the expiration of the five-year term on November 12, 2019, after which date any unexercised Series A Warrants will expire and have no further value.
-Holders of Series C Warrants may exercise their right to acquire common stock and pay an exercise price of \$31.25 per share prior to the expiration of the five-year term on March 4, 2020.
-Holders of the 2017 PIPE Warrants are entitled to purchase one share of our common stock at an exercise price equal to \$2.00 per share prior to at the earlier of (i) December 15, 2020 or (ii) 30 days following positive Phase III results for DCCR tablet in Prader-Willi syndrome.
-Holders of the 2018 PIPE Warrants are entitled to purchase one share of our common stock at an exercise price equal to \$2.00 per share prior to the expiration of the five-year term on December 21, 2023.
+Holders of the 2017 PIPE Warrants are entitled to purchase one share of our common stock at an exercise price equal to \$2.00 per share prior to at the earlier of (i) December 15, 2020 or (ii) 30 days following positive Phase III results for DCCR tablet in PWS.
+Holders of the 2018 PIPE Warrants are entitled to purchase one share of our common stock at an exercise prior to the expiration of the five-year term on December 21, 2023.

 Following the amendment of the Series D Common Stock Purchase Warrants, the holders may exercise their right to acquire common stock and pay an amended exercise price of \$8.75 per share prior to the expiration of the five-year term on October 15, 2020.
-In certain circumstances, the Series A Warrants, Series C Warrants and Series D Warrants may be exercisable on a cashless basis.
+In certain circumstances, the Series D Warrants may be exercisable on a cashless basis.
 There can be no assurance that the market price of the common stock will ever equal or exceed the exercise price of the warrants, and, consequently, whether it will ever be profitable for holders of the warrants to exercise the warrants.